 I see the optimal learning environment as one in which the students and the teacher are actively engaged in the learning and teaching process.
 The class belongs to everyone in it and everyone has the responsibility to make the class interesting and inviting.
-"I will not be feeding you facts that you will then regurgitate."
-Each of you is expected to contribute to the class experience by having thoroughly read the assigned materials, written out and be prepared to share at least three major things from each chapter of the books assigned for that day's readings.
+"I will not be feeding you facts that you will then regurgitate."1 Each of you is expected to contribute to the class experience by having thoroughly read the assigned materials, written out and be prepared to share at least three major things from each chapter of the books assigned for that day's readings.
 Each of you will share your three major findings aloud in class as time permits.
 These key points from each of you will serve as the basis for our discussion for each class.
-I will serve as a facilitator for our discussions initially during the term but will expect each graduate member of the class to facilitate two of our discussions during the term.
-The facilitator will begin the class with their comments on all of the readings, (accompanied by a hand-out or Power Point with an outline or synopsis of each of the readings) call upon the students to share their key issues, which they have written out for the week's readings and to moderate the classroom discussion.
+I will serve as a facilitator for our discussions initially during the term but will expect each graduate member of the class with their comments on all of the readings, (accompanied by a hand-out or Power Point with an outline or synopsis of each of the readings) call upon the students to share their key issues, which they have written out for the week's readings and to moderate the classroom discussion.